Café Scientifique Manchester

 Where: Kro Bar on Oxford Road

-When: 6pm on the last Wednesday of every month
+When: 6pm on the last Thursday of every month (from October 2014)

 Calendar of events